Summer Six-Week Workshop

 For more information about applications, the Clarion West experience, and life after Clarion West, please see our FAQ.

-Applications for the 2023 Six-Week Workshop are now closed.
+Applications for the 2024 Six-Week Summer Workshop are open through March 1, 2024.

 To apply to Clarion West, you will need the following: